BenF98/academic-kickstart/content/project/the-role-of-iron-bound-carbon-for-organic-matter-preservation-and-global-climate-systems-an-experimental-approach/index.md

 ---
-title: "The role of iron bound carbon for organic matter preservation and global climate systems: an experimental approach."
+title: An experimental approach to understanding the role of iron bound carbon for organic matter preservation
 subtitle: "MSc Project "
 date: 2020-09-22T10:42:17.242Z
 draft: false